 Stage 3: Build your winning pitch deck

 We’ve done our research.
 We’ve gathered our tools and resources.
-Now it’s time to build a winning pitch deck.
+Now it’s time to build the best pitch deck you can possibly create.

 First some basics…